cake-contrib/Home/Guidelines.md

 addins built against older versions might not be compatible with future versions of Cake (this is especially true when a future version of Cake introduces breaking changes).

-It is incumbent on addin authors to upgrade their references and publish new version of their nuget packages when a new version of Cake with breaking changes becomes available.
+It is incumbent on addin authors to upgrade their references and publish new version of their NuGet packages when a new version of Cake with breaking changes becomes available.

 ## Framework